hashuichi/FinalYearProject/diary.md

 - Researched technologies to use for the project

 ## Week 3 (October 9th)
-- Research data fields needed for a hotel pricing dataset
+- Researched data fields needed for a hotel pricing dataset
-- Generate fake dataset
+- Generated fake dataset

 ## Week 4 (October 16th)
-- Create implementation for nearest neighbours
+- Created implementation for nearest neighbours
-- Use hyperparameter tuning to find best K
+- Used hyperparameter tuning to find best K
-- Find MSE
+- Found MSE
-- Predict price of new data
+- Predicted price of new data
-- Report the results
+- Reported the results

 ## Week 5 (October 23rd)
 - Refactored code by creating 3 separate files: